 - Pan Roasted Mushrooms from Leite's Culinaria

-Pan-Roasted Halibut with an Iberian Stew of Chickpeas, Chorizo, and Cabbage Recipe © 2003 Kevin Garvin.
+Pan-Roasted Halibut, Chickpeas and Chorizo Recipe © 2003 Kevin Garvin.
 Photo © 2003 Ellen Silverman.
 All rights reserved.